 When I tell you this kid has nothing going on, he has nothing going on.

-He’s living upstairs in his parents’ 4.7 million dollar home, and hasn’t worked a day in his life since he graduated.
+He’s living upstairs in his parents’ 4.7 million dollar home and hasn’t worked a day in his life since he graduated.
 He sits around his house noodling on the same songs with cliché jazz chords over and over again.

-Even though he’s smack dab in the middle of the music and communications capitol of the world, he has no idea under the sun where to go to get a job using his craft as a composer.
+Even though he’s smack dab in the middle of the music and communications capital of the world, he has no idea under the sun where to go to get a job using his craft as a composer.

 He has no clue how to sneak through the gates at the film studios and get in the sound stages to meet composers, music studio heads and musicians.
 He wouldn’t have the foggiest idea how to knock on the door of a pop music producer and tell him he’ll be a cleaning lady in his studio for absolutely nothing just for the opportunity to watch him work.